crate/cratedb-guide/docs/integrate/airflow/data-retention-hot-cold.md

 ## Summary

-Building upon the previously discussed data retention policy implementation, we showed that reallocating partitions integrates seemingly and consists only of a single SQL statement.
+Building on the earlier data retention policy implementation, reallocating partitions integrates seamlessly and consists of a single SQL statement.
-CrateDB’s self-organization capabilities take care of all low-level operations and the actual moving of partitions.
-Furthermore, we showed that a multi-staged approach to data retention policies can be achieved by first reallocating and eventually deleting partitions permanently.
+CrateDB’s self-organization handles the low-level operations and the actual movement of partitions.
+A multi‑stage policy is straightforward: first reallocate, then delete.